5 Critical Social Media Guidelines for Your Brand

 We trust that Nike hires good manufacturers and uses good materials to produce quality shoes.
 So we buy Nikes.

-Trust is built not by announcing your latest product line, but in helping your potential customer.
 Don’t use your social media for endless self-promotion.
 Use it to foster a relationship and earn trust by helping your target market.

-2. Be personable.
+2. Be Relatable

 Red Medicine (above) would be the first to tell you that projecting frustrations via social media is never a good choice.
 It became a national headline and buried the restaurant in bad Yelp reviews.

-4. Conversation wins.
+4. Make It a Conversation

 Company updates aren’t social media.
 They’re just media, and they’re often boring and irrelevant to your followers.